Thoughtful gifts for loved ones with seasonal affective disorder

 1. The Verilux HappyLight Therapy Energy Lamp has transformed my winters.
-We have long winters in Colorado, and I struggle a bit with seasonal depression.
-Starting my day with 20 minutes of this bright, warm light on my face has noticeably improved my mood on most gray days.
+This seasonal depression lamp has helped me through our long winters in Colorado.
+I struggle with seasonal depression, and starting my day with 20 minutes of this bright, warm light on my face noticeably improves my mood on most gray days.
 Highly recommended!

 2. The Sparoom SpaMist essential oil diffuser disperses the perfect amount of your favorite essential oil scents to feed that inner need for calm or energy to get your work done.
 It’s the perfect complement to a morning energy lamp session.

 3. Now Essential Oils in various amazing scents.
 I use mostly Now brand essential oils because the quality is excellent and the price is very affordable.
 My absolute favorite is lemongrass — it’s like sunshine in a bottle.

 4. Farm Innovators Heated Birdbath.
 I know it sounds strange, but hear me out.
 Being an animal and nature lover, it’s very hard when everything dies and hibernates during our winters.

 Something that brings me real joy is to have a few bird feeders in clear view and to keep this heated birdbath full when most water sources are frozen.
 It’s so much fun to see the birds splashing and playing in the water — you’ll almost forget it’s cold outside. 😉

 5. Under the Tuscan Sun.
 Last winter I made a point to schedule regular reading time for myself.
 I read all of Frances Mayes’ books.
 Being whisked away to Italy for the winter did my mind some serious good!